-As a caregiver of a person with a progressive illness, you may have noticed a change in your loved one’s condition.
+When you’re caring for someone with a progressive illness, you may notice changes in your loved one’s condition.
 Maybe your dad has tried numerous treatments that have become less effective in managing his COPD over time.
-Or perhaps your wife has several chronic illnesses and a procedure meant to relieve one has caused serious problems.
 Maybe your loved one is in increasing pain as their cancer has spread.
+Or perhaps your wife has several chronic illnesses, and a procedure meant to help with one has caused serious problems.
 You may be wondering if it’s time to consider hospice—and how to get the conversation started.

 Hospice care may be appropriate when:

-Although most people are aware of the benefits hospice and palliative care provide, it can be difficult for a patient and family members to acknowledge that hospice may be the right choice for themselves or their loved one.
+Although most people are aware of the benefits hospice care provides, it can be difficult for a patient and family members to admit that hospice may be the right choice for themselves or their loved one.
 If you think your loved one might be resistant, how do you bring up the subject?

 Amy Newman, a Certified Hospice and Palliative Nurse, often has such conversations with patients and families.
 She suggests that you start by acknowledging the topic’s difficulty.
 “Saying ‘I’m going to ask you a few sensitive questions,’ helps to let your loved one know that you’re bringing up a delicate but important topic, and it reminds you to speak with kindness and compassion.”